 The device exhibits excellent electrical and optical characteristics.
-The dark current is measured to be 28 μ A/cm2 at 10 V bias; the lowest reported for InAlAs/InGaAs MSM photodiodes (Figure 8-a).
+The dark current is measured to be 28 μ A/cm2 at 10 V bias; the lowest reported for InAlAs/InGaAs MSM photodiodes.
 At the operating voltage of 4 V, the total dark current of a balanced receiver with 5 pairs of photodiodes is 1.5 nA.
 A pair of lensed fibers was used to couple light into the photodetector.
 The devices are usually biased at 4 V for quantum efficiency, frequency response, and saturation photocurrent measurement.
 Since there is dielectric isolation between the semiconductor and the coplanar waveguide lines, the leakage could be kept to a very low level.

-By coupling light directly from a lensed fiber and testing 15 devices, the average DC responsivity was measured to be 0.45A/W at 8V bias.
-Higher responsivity such as 0.6A/W has been observed in some devices.
-The photo response of a laser beam with TM polarization is measured to be ~1.7 dB higher than that of TE polarization.
-The coupling efficiency of the lensed fibers in our setup was calculated to be ~50%.
-With antireflection (AR) coating to the balanced receiver facet (30% Fresnel loss), the average responsivity can be increased to 0.64A/W. The responsivity can be further improved by optimizing the coupling efficiency of the lensed fiber as well as reducing the coupling loss between the passive and active waveguide regions by better control of the etching steps during the fabrication.
+By coupling light directly from a lensed fiber and testing 15 devices, the average DC responsivity was measured to be 0.45 A/W at 8-V bias.
+Higher responsivity such as 0.6 A/W has been observed in some devices.
+The photo response of a laser beam with TM polarization is measured to be \sim 1.7 dB higher than that of TE polarization.
+The coupling efficiency of the lensed fibers in our setup was calculated to be \sim 50%.
+With antireflection (AR) coating on the balanced receiver facet (30% Fresnel loss), the average responsivity can be increased to 0.64 A/W. The responsivity can be further improved by optimizing the coupling efficiency of the lensed fiber as well as reducing the coupling loss between the passive and active waveguide regions by better control of the etching steps during the fabrication.

-In section two, it was discussed how the VMDP based balanced receiver is likely to reach very high power level without losing the bandwidth of individual photodiodes in the receiver.
-When a good waveguide distributes almost equal amount of optical power to each photodiode, the saturation power is increased.
-Our receiver was found to be linear with a total DC photocurrent of 12mA (Figure 7-b).
-Most of these photocurrents are generated in the first pair of photodiodes as the waveguide of our first design has high optical loss between the waveguides and the active photodiode sections.
-We are currently working on the optimization of the waveguide structure by using straight multimode waveguides.30 A distributed balanced receiver with optimized waveguides is likely to go above 100mA of photocurrent at very high bandwidths.
+In Section 2, it was discussed how the VMDP-based balanced receiver is likely to reach very high power levels without losing the bandwidth of the individual photodiodes in the receiver.
+When a good waveguide distributes almost equal amounts of optical power to each photodiode, the saturation power is increased.
+Our receiver was found to be linear with a total DC photocurrent of 12 mA (Figure 4(a)).
+Most of the photocurrent is generated in the first pair of photodiodes as the waveguide of our first design has high optical loss between the waveguides and the active photodiode sections.
+We are currently working on the optimization of the waveguide structure by using straight multimode waveguides.31 A distributed balanced receiver with optimized waveguides is likely to go above 100 mA of photocurrent at very high bandwidths.
+All the characteristics of the photodiodes in our monolithic balanced detectors are identical.
+This results in a very good common-mode rejection ratio (CMRR).
+Very high CMRR (> 27 dB) is measured for a wide range of photocurrents from 30 nA to 12 mA.
+Figure 4(b) plots the CMRR of a typical VMDP in the balanced receiver.